TYPO3-Initiatives/content-block-registration-api/Documentation/IntegratorManual/Installation/Index.rst

 The API required to use content blocks consists of 2 composer packages: an API extension and a composer plugin.

 #.
-Run ::`composer req typo3-contentblocks/contentblocks-reg-api:dev-master`
+Run `composer req typo3-contentblocks/contentblocks-reg-api:dev-master`
 #.
-Activate the extension ::`contentblocks_reg_api`
+Activate the extension `contentblocks_reg_api`
 #.
-Add new database fields in your TYPO3 backend: ::`Maintenance` › ::`Analyze Database Structure`
+Add new database fields in your TYPO3 backend: `Maintenance` → `Analyze Database Structure`

 Extension configuration
 -----------------------